atk4/book/en/js/use.rst

 Off-page reload.
 ================

-Sometimes the original object is not available to cretae a reload().
+Sometimes the original object is not available to call a reload().
 Assuming you have two pages::

     // Page1